Tannerre-en-Puisaye

 Tannerre-en-Puisaye ([tanɛʁ ɑ̃ pɥizɛ]) is a commune in the Yonne department, in Bourgogne-Franche-Comté, in north-central France, in the historical region of Puisaye.

-It is famous for its antique ferrier, (fr) one of the two largest in France with 31 ha covered.
+It is famous for its antique ferrier, one of the two largest in France with 31 ha covered.
 It has been a listed Heritage Monument since 1982.

-A "ferrier" is a mound, hillock or hill made with residues from the extraction and smelting of iron ore.
+A ferrier is a mound, hillock or hill made with residues from the extraction and smelting of iron ore.

 Geography

 Tannerre is crossed by the Branlin river, a tributary of the Ouanne river.

 History

 Tannerre's ferrier was started during the Iron Age, but 80% of its bulk was made during the 300 years of Roman occupation.
 A Celtic village, which then became Gallo-Roman, was set half-way up the hill on which the ferrier grew.

 After the Romans left, the mining activity in the area steadily declined to almost entirely disappear towards the 10th century.
 By then, the village had moved down near the river, where it still lays.

 During the 10th century, a fort called "Motte-Champlay" was built on a leveled surface above the piles of slag.
 It was destroyed by English captain Robert Knolles in 1360, along with the village and its other fort in the valley.

 The ferrier's slag had long been used in a small way to repair roads and pathways.
 Towards the end of the 19th century, industrial methods began to be applied.
 To that purpose, a whole railway network was built in the ferrier at the beginning of the 20th century, using a 500 mm narrow gauge within the ferrier and a 600 mm gauge for the out-going tracks, complete with switches, turntables, derailers, workshop and well.
 It enabled the approach and operation of all workstations.

 The slag, still richer in iron than the common ore in Lorraine, was sent to the blast furnaces that were a trademark of that eastern part of France at that time.
 Not only it enriched their iron content; it also contained silica, a natural flux that helped the reduction reaction necessary to extract the iron from its ore, and was said the "cure" the blast furnaces.